HelmOar/project-1-group-1/assets/README.md

 We wanted to explore the scientific facts about global warming to understand at a deeper level what is occurring and if /what is being addressed in regards to solutions.

-In addition we are inspired to disseminate the evidence to inform individuals, communities, and governments about the trajectory our planet is on - and what maybe possible.
+In addition we are inspired to disseminate the evidence to inform individuals, communities, and governments about the trajectory our planet is on - and what maybe possible to address solutions.

 Importantly, we wanted to build an awareness of the immediacy of forging solutions at a systemic level, so we collectively can harness adaptive solutions to reverse global warming.
 Ultimately we are focused on how we can change out-moded approaches by humans on our interaction with our earth, wildlife and eco-systems.

-We have developed a comprehensive web application, that incorporates API functionality to deliver to users, specific climate data: accessed across various time periods - that drivers scientific data about key climate markers, and that presents a comparative understanding of climate shifts across specific time points.
+We have developed a comprehensive web application, that incorporates API functionality to deliver to users, specific climate data: accessed across various time periods - that drives scientific data about key climate markers, and that presents a comparative understanding of climate shifts across specific time points.

-Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.

 Usage